flobath/glados/docs/language-doc/docs/introduction.md

 ### Built-in types

-Here is a table of the built-in types:
+Here is a table of the basic types:

 | Type identifier       | Description                                           |
 |-----------------------|-------------------------------------------------------|